shalomma/RL_Value_Iteration/README.md

 numpy==1.23.1
 ```

-### MDP - Deterministic RiverSwim
+### MDP - RiverSwim

 ![alt text](https://www.researchgate.net/publication/357201959/figure/fig1/AS:1103292767711237@1640056902545/RiverSwim-MDP-solid-and-dotted-arrows-denote-the-transitions-under-actions-right-and.ppm)

-Where the actions are:
+A 1D state cahin with two possible actions:
 0 - Stay on the same state
 1 - Move right
+The rewards are 0 for all action 0 (r(s,a=0)=0), a small negative reward (order of 0.1 or 0.01) for action 1 in all states except of the state before the terminal state, and reward of 1 transitioning to the terminal state.

 ## Experiments
 - State-action values of Q(s, a=1) for different chain lengths.